BIRMINGHAM Police & Schools Panels

 The overarching aim of the Panels is to ensure consistent engagement that is proportionate to the needs of both schools and the police and achieves the four strategic objectives of the West Midlands Police Children and Young Person Strategy, namely to:

-Following a launch event in May 2011 at St Thomas Aquinas Catholic School, the Panel process was agreed by Head Teachers, Local Policing Unit Superintendents and other senior partners as the way forward.
-By September 2011, 6 Police & Schools Panels had been formed in North, West & Central and South LPU.
-By January 2012, 3 additional Panels had been formed in East LPU.
-In November 2015.
+Following a launch event in May 2011 at St Thomas Aquinas Catholic School, the Panel process was agreed by Head Teachers, Neighbourhood Policing Unit Superintendents and other senior partners as the way forward.
+By September 2011, 6 Police & Schools Panels had been formed in North, West & Central and South Birmingham.
+By January 2012, 3 additional Panels had been formed in East Birmingham - providing citywide coverage.